 Like anything else, the first step is to realize and admit there is a problem.
 This doesn’t have to be the elephant in the room.
 As a travel blogger, I need to be conscious of this.
 How I write my stories, what message I send to my readers and definitely how much I educate myself about this issue.

 After a couple of years bubbling below the surface, the overtourism concept has broken into mainstream public consciousness this summer.
-Tourist boards and travel companies can no longer deny its existence; there is an urgent need for these groups to work with destinations to ensure a better balance. — Patrick Whyte
+Tourist boards and travel companies can no longer deny its existence; there is an urgent need for these groups to work with destinations to make sure a better balance. — Patrick Whyte